Bartlesville Radio » News » City, County Offices Closed on Friday for Holiday

 Garrett Giles

-The City of Bartlesville’s offices will be closed on Friday, July 3rd and trash routes for Friday customers will be amended next week due to the Independence Day Holiday.
+The City of Bartlesville’s offices will be closed on Friday, July 3rd due to the Independence Day Holiday.

 Police and fire services will continue as normal.
 City Offices will re-open as normally scheduled on Monday, July 6th.